 John has just completed a book called Traditional Southern Italian Mandolin & Fiddle Tunes, published by Mel Bay.
 Complete with a CD, this book is a rare treasure for music lovers.
 It not only explains the origins and development of the mandolin, but contains an archive of just some of the traditional Southern Italian music John has archived.
 Many of these pieces were taught only by ear from generation to generation, but never in written form.
 John T. LaBarbara is the first one to have preserved these pieces in writing for the mandolin.

 In Naples during the 1700’s, the mandolin had a renaissance of its own.
 Master craftsman like Vinaccia and Calace refined the instrument’s woodworking with an almond-shaped body & a bowled back made from curved strips of wood.
-They also switched from using traditional gut strings to metal strings.
-These innovations made the mandolin more durable, louder and increasingly popular.
-It was well on its way to becoming the unmistakable music of Italy.

 John: The mandolin really has that neapolitan sound, that Italian sound.
 What makes it sound very Italian, also, is this type of picking called tremolo.